apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/testing.md

 They do not run automatically: they must be explicitly run from the command line or an IDE.

 Look in the source for these and reads the Javadocs before executing.

+Note: one fear here was that asking for two many session/role credentials in a short period of time would actually lock an account out of a region.
+It doesn't: it simply triggers throttling of STS requests.

 ## <a name="alternate_s3"></a> Testing against non-AWS S3 Stores.